 color=name, list, or range

 This option specifies colors for the individual data sets.
-When a list of colors is given, each of the points will be colored with the corresponding color in the list.
-If a range of colors is given, the colors will be generated by selecting an appropriate number of equally-spaced points in the corresponding hue range.
+When a list of colors is given, each of the points is colored with the corresponding color in the list.
+If a range of colors is given, the colors are generated by selecting an appropriate number of equally spaced points in the corresponding hue range.

 format=default or stacked